-Intel's 10nm delay also left it vulnerable on the graphics front, too.
-Courtesy of the integrated graphics engine present on almost all of its chips, Intel is the world's largest GPU producer.
-However, Intel's integrated graphics are woefully inadequate for gaming, and we haven't seen a meaningful iGPU performance boost for desktop PCs since Kaby Lake arrived back in 2016.
-This changes with Rocket Lake, which is thought to come with Intel's performant 12th-gen Xe graphics.
-There's a bit more to that, which we'll cover below, but the net-net is an expected doubling of graphics performance over the current-gen chips, bringing 1080p-capable gaming (albeit with low fidelity settings) to mainstream CPUs.
+Intel's current integrated graphics are woefully inadequate for gaming, and we haven't seen a meaningful iGPU performance boost for desktop PCs since Kaby Lake arrived back in 2016.
+This changes with Rocket Lake, which comes with Intel's performant 12th-gen Xe graphics.
+Intel says the new engine doubles graphics performance over the previous-gen chips, bringing 1080p-capable gaming (albeit with low fidelity settings) to mainstream CPUs.
 We do know that Intel has also plumbed in support for Resizable BAR, which boosts performance with discreet GPUs.

-Rocket Lake supports the PCIe 4.0 interface, which provides twice the bandwidth as PCIe 3.0.
-That addresses a key weakness exacerbated by AMD's now year-long advantage with its uncontested leadership position in I/O connectivity.
+Rocket Lake supports the PCIe 4.0 interface, which provides twice the bandwidth of PCIe 3.0.
+That addresses a key weakness exacerbated by AMD's now two-year-long advantage with its uncontested leadership position in I/O connectivity.
 Intel has also bumped up Rocket Lake's memory throughput to DDR4-3200, a nice step up from the prior gen's DDR4-2933.

 Intel 11th-Gen Rocket Lake At a Glance